 In Asia, ADL operates in Japan, China, Korea, India and South East Asia which includes Singapore, Malaysia, Thailand and Indonesia.

-The Japanese office supports a wide range of industries, including automotive, electronics, IT, chemicals, as well as the food and healthcare industries.
+The Japanese office supports a wide range of industries, including automotive/mobility, electronics, IT, chemicals, energy as well as the food and healthcare industries.
 It has focused on business growth strategy, technology management, and organization development.
 It also works as our global hub for global collaboration between many offices.

 Arthur D. Little's Korean experience began in 1967 when it first began providing the consulting and advisory work for the Korean government's second "national 5-year economic development plan", which began Korea's strategic investment in heavy industries.
 Arthur D. Little conducted feasibility studies for the government's petrochemical and machinery industry policies.